openshift-psap/llm-d-bench/docs/ADVANCED.md

 #### Minimum Requirements

 - **8 GPUs minimum** for worker pools
-- **RDMA networking** (InfiniBand or RoCE)
+- **RDMA networking** (InfiniBand or RoCE) - *recommended but optional*
-  - Required for efficient KV cache transfer between prefill and decode workers
+  - Recommended for efficient KV cache transfer between prefill and decode workers
+  - Can be disabled with `ENABLE_RDMA: "false"` for clusters without RDMA
-  - Without RDMA, network overhead negates performance benefits
+  - Performance will be reduced without RDMA due to network overhead
 - **llm-d 0.4+** with PD disaggregation support
 - **vLLM with Nixl connector** for KV cache transfer